GiggleWithMe/gigglewithme/README.md

 Pleased to meet you.

-I am an economics student based in Canberra, Australia.
+I am an economics student based in Canberra, Australia — I’m yet another bloke interested in macroeconomics, monetary economics and computational economics.

 Please reach out.